By Karl Van Sielman

 It's all because of risk.

-As with many things in life, the more risk you take, the bigger your potential reward.
+As with many things in life, the more risk you take, the bigger your potential reward, and the bigger your potential loss.

-Likewise, the less risk you take, the smaller your potential reward.
+Likewise, the less risk you take, the smaller your potential reward, and the smaller your potential loss.

 Savings are where most people start, putting any spare cash to one side to build up a short-term safety fund in case of emergency.
 This money is often held in deposit accounts in banks or building societies, where the rate of interest will be variable or fixed.
 Penalties might apply if money is withdrawn before the end of the period.
 The rate of interest paid on money held in deposit accounts tends to be relatively low but the amount of cash you have shouldn’t fall in value.
 Remember inflation reduces the future spending power of money.